0x902/Spoti3/Readme.md

 ## Requirements

 -   Python 3.x
--   `CustomTkinter` for GUI
+-   `CustomTkinter` for the graphical user interface
 -   `pyperclip` for clipboard management
--   `spotipy` for getting the list of tracks from spotify playlists
+-   `spotipy` for fetching track lists from Spotify playlists
--   `pytubefix` for downloading YouTube videos as mp3
+-   `pytubefix` for downloading YouTube videos as MP3

-You can install the required dependencies with:
+Install the dependencies with:

 ```bash
 pip install -r requirements.txt
 ```

----